By Angela Dorsey

 1. Set Financial Goals

 The first step is to set clear financial goals; after all, you can’t make your money work for you if you don’t know where you want to go!
 Make sure your goals are specific, measurable, and realistic.
 Common financial goals include saving for a down payment on a house, paying off debt, building up an emergency fund, and achieving your ideal retirement lifestyle.
-Once you have a clear goal in mind, you can create a plan to get there and manage your money in ways that will work toward your ultimate goal.
+Once you have a clear goal in mind, you can create a plan and get in the right financial mindset to get there and manage your money in ways that will work toward your ultimate goal.

 2. Create (and Stick to) a Budget